3scale-qe/3scale-tests/README.md

 Without any args smoke tests are executed.
 Any arg as for `make` from examples above can be passed to run appropriate set.

+### test-in-docker

+There is special make target `test-in-docker` that runs the test in docker and spins up selenium as sidecar.
+Basic usage is straightforward, to run smoke
+tests:

+`NAMESPACE=3scale make test-in-docker`

+This target promotes all `_3SCALE_TESTS_*` env variables to the container.

+`SECRETS_FOR_DYNACONF` is also promoted to the image and it is preset to `config/.secrets.yaml` by default if that file is present, otherwise `config/settings.local.yaml` is set.
+If `config/.secrets.yaml` exists it must be valid (unencrypted) and it is only config bound to the image.
+Set the variable to force `config/settings.local.yaml` or anything else:

+`SECRETS_FOR_DYNACONF=$PWD/config/settings.local.yaml NAMESPACE=3scale make test-in-docker`

+Variable `cmd` can be used to alter command for the container, to run ui tests:

+`NAMESPACE=3scale make test-in-docker cmd=ui`

+Custom flags should be set as env variable passed to the docker:

+`NAMESPACE=3scale make test-in-docker docker_flags='-e flags=--ui'`

+Variable `image` can be set to use custom image:

+`make container-image`
+`NAMESPACE=3scale make test-in-docker image=3scale-tests`

 ## Debugging

 ### Local mode